Routes ending in "0" are major east-west routes (I-10, I-20, I-40, I-70, I-80, I-90)

-Interstate Highways were intentionally numbered so that they would not conflict with the preexisting U.S. Numbered System; in fact, the intent was that no Interstate Highway and U.S. Highway would share the same number within the same state.
+Interstate Highways were numbered so that they would not conflict with the preexisting U.S. Numbered System; additionally the intent was that no Interstate Highway and U.S. Route would share the same number within the same state.

 I-24 and U.S. 24 currently both exist in Illinois.